yapb/docs/docs/introduction.rst

 What is YaPB?
 -----------------
 YaPB stands for Yet another Ping of Death Bot.
-It's a deriviate of a Counter-Strike famous bot. - **PODBot**, based on it's source code release by Count-Floyd back in 2003.
+It's a deriviate of a Counter-Strike famous bot - **PODBot**, based on it's source code release by Count-Floyd back in 2003.
 It's adding computer-controlled (AI) players to Counter-Strike games based on GoldSource engine.

 Why is it called YaPB?